-“I had a great experience and time working and sharing with them [my team].
+“I had a great experience and time working and sharing with them.
 They are very positive, enthusiastic, very secure and focused about what they are doing, relaxed and happy.
-They are contagious, or better said– emitters of pure positive energy and great knowledge.”
+They are contagious, or better said, Emitters of pure positive energy and great knowledge.”

 At the end of the event the students and entrepreneurs exchanged thank-yous, hugs and handshakes.

 Over the course of the fall semester the marketing students worked diligently to construct the IMC plans for the micro-entrepreneurs.
 Relationships were built, small businesses were helped and the success of this program was made possible with the hard work and dedication of Dr. Marilyn Easter and her Fall 2015 BUS 134B class.
 Dr. Easter prepared a group of highly talented and intelligent students.
 These students were able to apply their marketing knowledge learned in class directly to a real life situation and helped to improve small businesses in the marketing aspect.